slab/quill/docs/themes/index.md

 layout: docs
 title: Themes - Scribe
 permalink: /docs/themes/
+stability: yellow
 ---

 # Themes

 Themes allow you to easily make your Scribe editor look good with minimal effort.

 To use a custom theme, simply add its stylesheet in the `<head>`: